dragonth2022/Factorization-Algorithms/README.md

 At time of writing, I could not find any implementation of the abovementioned algorithms together with an accessible explanation that walks the reader through the code.
 This project aims to change that.

-The Lenstra Elliptic Curve Factorization algorithm makes use of constructions from Algebraic Geometry (elliptic curves) to factor integers in sub-exponential time.
+The Lenstra Elliptic Curve Factorization algorithm uses Algebraic Geometry.
+Specifically, it uses the group structure of points on elliptic curves to factor integers in sub-exponential time.
 This is a probabilistic algorithm that best works for numbers with prime factors less than 10^60.
-It is based on the earlier 'Pollard's p-1 Algorithm' that uses the cyclic group (Z/nZ)*.
+The algorithm was published in 1987 by Dutch mathematician Hendrik Lenstra.
+It is an extension of the 1974 'Pollard's p-1 Algorithm' by John Pollard, which uses the cyclic group (Z/nZ)*.
 Lenstra extends it by replacing it with elliptic curve groups.
 There is a further stage-2 extension after Lenstra.

-The base version of Lenstra is already done.
+The base version of Lenstra has been implemented.
 I aim to implement both 'Pollard's p-1' and 'stage-2' sometime in future, together with some other optimizations.

 Rational, Quadratic, and General Number Field Sieves are in the same family of factoring algorithms that uses Algebraic Number Theory.
 Each is a generalization/extension of the previous, with Rational Sieve being the easiest to understand (but the slowest) and General Number Field Sieve being the hardest (and also the fastest), involving a vast amount of graduate level mathematics.